 ~ The top half of the jacket would be made with the Sashiko fabric above the waist, with the bottom half remaining unembroidered.
 Presumably this was because not all of the jacket needed reinforcing, only the areas that were commonly grabbed and held.

 ~ For the same reason, the lapels were made thicker.
 This extended all the way around the collar as one long part.

 ~ The ‘tail’ or ‘skirt’ of the jacket was initially quite short, only extending as far as the top of the thighs, but was made longer to extend almost as far as the knees.

 Traditionally the sides of Juban or other similar jackets would have been held closed with a wide sash tied around the waist, known as an Obi.
 There are 2 main aspects of the obi to talk about here; how an obi was made and its colour.

-(*In Japan, the family name comes before a person’s own name.)
+(*In Japan, the family name goes before the personal name.)